CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/computec-pdc-plugin.md

 ## Additional Information

 1. For more details about the CompuTec PDC system, refer [here](/docs/pdc/).
 2. CompuTec AppEngine for PDC is accessed via a web browser.
-There are no direct links from SAP Business One or ProcessForce functional objects.
+There are no direct links from SAP Business One or CompuTec ProcessForce functional objects.
 3.To install the correct CompuTec PDC application version that matches your plugin, follow the instructions below:

     a.
 Open Launchpad in Appengine Console: